Valentin-DELAUNAY/Data_Visualization/README.md

 You have the possibility to get some simple and usefull vizualisation.
 Among them:
 ![Alt text](image-7.png)

+Moreover, you can access to an interactive folium map and to his linked heatmap.
+You can search whatever you want (adress, city, department, region, ...), choose one or more fuels and filter your research with some services.
+Finally, you can see a plot of the mean, median and price variation of a selected fuel.

 ### Finaly, the conclusion
 It's a quick overview of the results.
 I have also added ideas that could explain the drop in prices but also a possible increase in the days to come.